ejentoai/Quickstart-Template/README.md

 ### 3. Configure Environment Variables

 Create a `.env` file in the root directory:
-Create a `.env` file in the root directory:

 ```bash
 # Copy from example (if available) or create new